usharesoft/hammr/documentation/en/source/pages/command-line/template.rst

 ``create`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~

 Creates a new template and saves it to the UForge server.
-Hammr creates a tar.gz archive which includes the .json file and binaries and imports it to UForge.
+Hammr creates a tar.gz archive which includes the JSON or YAML file and binaries, and imports it to UForge.
 The options are:

-	* ``--file`` (mandatory): json file containing the template content
+	* ``--file`` (mandatory): json or yaml file containing the template content
 	* ``--archive-path`` (optional): path of where to store the archive (tar.gz) of the created template.
 If provided, hammr creates an archive of the created template, equivalent to running ``template export``
 	* ``--force`` (optional): force template creation (delete template/bundle if already exist)
 	* ``--rbundles`` (optional): if a bundle already exists, use it in the new template.
 Warning: this option ignore the content of the bundle described in the template file